Top Asian Airlines Flight Attendant Uniforms - Glamourous or Functional?

 Sir Richard Branson Dresses as Air Asia Flight Attendant After Losing Bet

 Air Asia’s Cabin Crew with HPE Clothing

-I think Air Asia had opted for a good design and a good choice of clothing material; both of which are practical and glamorous.
+Many people agreed that Air Asia had opted for a good design and a good choice of clothing material; both of which are practical and glamorous.
 What do you think?

 Singapore Airline Flight Attendant's Uniform

-Singapore Airline or SIA is another Asian airline that had won several awards and has had marketing success with their iconic "Singapore Girl" tagline.
+Singapore Airline or SIA is another Asian airline that won several awards and has had marketing success with their iconic "Singapore Girl" tagline.

 SIA's flight attendant uniforms were designed by the celebrated Parisian couturier Pierre Balmain.
 It was based on the traditional sarong kebaya, a traditional dress worn in Malaysia, Singapore, Indonesia, Brunei, Burma, Southern Thailand, and the Southern Philippines.